 VA’s take on tasks that they aren’t 100% confident in for two reasons:

 Do they answer this question with “Well, I think I would…” which shows that they might not have thought about it before.
 Or do they answer with “This has happened to me before.
 I first went to Google/YouTube to try and quickly learn and if that doesn’t work, I would contact you for assistance and clarification”.

 See the difference?
 The first answer might indicate your VA could get overwhelmed by accepting tasks that might be over their head.

 4. Do you currently have another client?
 If so, how many hours do you work each week?
 What time zone are you in and what hours are you available?

 Here we are trying to gauge their FOCUS and COMMITMENT.
 If you plan to hire your VA for 4 or less hours/week, then it’s not uncommon for them to have another client.
-It’s important to establish and confirm the work schedule to make sure they can commit and set aside focused time for your business.
+It’s important for you to establish and confirm the work schedule and then make sure your VA can commit and set aside focused time for your business.

 5. How long were you with your previous client and why did you leave?

-Online and digital work moves fast and understanding why a VA’s last job ended (and how long it lasted) can give you a good idea of their commitment level.
+Online and digital work moves fast.
+Understanding why a VA’s last job ended (and how long it lasted) can give you a good idea of their commitment level.

-6. Have you worked in a call center or in the BPO industry?
+6. Have you worked in a call center industry?

-The idea here is to gauge their experience with customer service.
-In my opinion, customer service is a fundamental skill that is hard to each, but easy to learn if the experience is there.
+This question is important if you’re hiring for Customer Service.
+The idea here is to gauge their experience.
+In our opinion, customer service is a fundamental skill that is hard to teach, but easy to learn if the experience is there.
 Call centers teach these skills to many VAs and you might be able to benefit from it.